-Since the 2006 conflict, Iran has resupplied Hezbollah with at least 25,000 new rockets, and49 press reports in early 2010 said Hezbollah maintains a wide network of arms and missile caches around Lebanon.
+Since the 2006 conflict, Iran has resupplied Hezbollah with at least 25,000 new rockets, and 45 press reports in early 2010 said Hezbollah maintains a wide network of arms and missile caches around Lebanon.
 Among the post-war deliveries were 500 Iranian-made "Zelzal" (Earthquake) missiles with a range of 186 miles, enough to reach Tel Aviv from south Lebanon.
 In November 2009, Israel intercepted a ship that it asserted was carrying 500 tons of arms purportedly for Hezbollah.
-Iran also made at least \$150 million available for Hezbollah to distribute to Lebanese citizens (mostly Shiite supporters of Hezbollah) whose homes were damaged in the Israeli military campaign.50 Many experts believe Hezbollah might fire those rockets at Israel if Israel were to strike Iran's nuclear facilities.
+Iran also made at least \$150 million available for Hezbollah to distribute to Lebanese citizens (mostly Shiite supporters of Hezbollah) whose homes were damaged in the Israeli military campaign.
+46 Many experts believe Hezbollah would fire those rockets at Israel if Israel were to strike Iran's nuclear facilities.

-As far as funding, the State Department terrorism report for 2008, released on April 30, 2009, specified Iranian aid to Hezbollah as exceeding \$200 million in 2008, and said that Iran trained over 3,000 Hezbollah fighters in Iran during that year.
-The report for 2009 used similar figures for Iranian aid and training for Hezbollah but over an unspecified time frame.
-The State Department report for 2011 repeated the 2010 report's assertion that Iran "has provided hundreds of millions of dollars in support of Hezbollah and has trained thousands of Hezbollah fighters at camps in Iran."
+The State Department terrorism report for 2008, released on April 30, 2009, specified Iranian aid to Hezbollah as exceeding \$200 million in 2008, and said that Iran trained over 3,000 Hezbollah fighters in Iran during that year.
+The State Department terrorism report for 2011 repeated the 2010 report's assertion that Iran "has provided hundreds of millions of dollars in support of Hezbollah and has trained thousands of Hezbollah fighters at camps in Iran."